Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Introduction

 \section{Introduction}

-Statistical projection estimates in the Monte Carlo method was first proposed by N.N.~Chentsov~\cite{Che_DAN62}.
-He developed a general technique for optimizing such estimates, which, however, requires a clarification in specific problems~\cite{Mih_NAA19}.
-In the paper~\cite{Ave_Math24}, projection estimates based on the Legendre polynomials for marginal probability densities of the solution to a stochastic differential equation were proposed.
-The mean square error of estimates was investigated, and a comparison of both the obtained projection estimates and the histogram was carried out on examples.
-Analysis of the results showed that, on the same sample size, the projection estimate more accurately approximates the density.
+Statistical projection estimates in the Monte Carlo method were first proposed by N.N.~Chentsov~\cite{Che_DAN62}.
+He developed a general technique for optimizing such estimates; this technique, however, requires clarification in specific problems~\cite{Mih_NAA19}.
+In the paper~\cite{Ave_Math24}, projection estimates based on the Legendre polynomials for marginal probability densities of solutions to stochastic differential equations were proposed.
+The mean square error of the estimates was studied, and a comparison of both the obtained projection estimates and the histogram was carried out with examples.
+Analysis of the results showed that, on the same sample size, the projection estimate approximates the density more accurately.
 In addition, such an estimate is specified analytically, and it is a smooth function.
-So, it is preferable, e.g., in filtering problems and in the control of nonlinear systems~\cite{AveRyb_NAA17, Rud_JCSSI23, AveRyb_RJNAM20, PanKar_Math23}.
+So, it is preferable in, e.g., filtering problems and the control of nonlinear systems~\cite{AveRyb_NAA17, Rud_JCSSI23, AveRyb_RJNAM20, PanKar_Math23}.

-This paper presents two statistical algorithms, based on algorithms using the Legendre polynomials from~\cite{Ave_Math24}, for jointly obtaining projection estimates of the density and distribution function of a random variable.
+This paper presents two statistical algorithms, based on algorithms using Legendre polynomials from~\cite{Ave_Math24}, for jointly obtaining projection estimates of the density and distribution function of a random variable.